Where Are The Physician Satisfaction Metrics?

 –Vagabond MD

-During a recent physician meeting, one of my partners began talking about physician satisfaction.
+During a physician meeting, one of my partners began talking about physician satisfaction.
 He said it in a very matter-of-fact way.
 He spoke about how our current way of doing things affected physician satisfaction.
 As he spoke, I began to think about measuring physician satisfaction on a gauge with a moving needle.
-Then I began to wonder, where are the physician satisfaction metrics?
+Then I started to wonder, where are the physician satisfaction metrics?
 Where is the dashboard that measures our happiness at work?

 Physicians are not strangers to metrics.
 We are frequently exposed to income-affecting dashboards.
 The metric that generates the most significant reaction from physicians is patient satisfaction.
 I have a love-hate relationship with patient satisfaction.
-There is a part of me that truly believes that patient satisfaction is essential.
+There is a part of me that genuinely believes that patient satisfaction is essential.
 I firmly believe patients should be included in their medical treatment plans and encouraged to ask questions.
 I am also exceedingly diligent in my informed consent process.
 Informed and aligned patient care is a core principle in my medical practice.

 The part of patient satisfaction I do not love is the things I cannot control.
 As an employed gastroenterologist, the only thing I can control is my interaction with patients.
 I can control how I communicate with my patients in the office or at the time of their procedure and how they receive messages and phone calls from me.
 That is all.